dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   - **Default**: Disable

 - **Defender sample submission consent type**
   Checks for the user consent level in Windows Defender to send data.
 If the required consent has already been granted, Windows Defender submits them.
-If not, (and if the user has specified never to ask), the UI is launched to ask for user consent (when Defender/AllowCloudProtection is allowed) before sending data.
+If not (and if the user has specified never to ask), the UI is launched to ask for user consent (when Defender/AllowCloudProtection is allowed) before sending data.
   - **Default**: Disable

 - **Signature update interval (in hours)**